monmima/main-aide-memoire/laravel/databases_sqlite.md

 		sudo apt-get install php-sqlite3

-1. Go to the root folder, open a Terminal window and type:
+1. Open a Terminal window **from within VS Code** and type the following command. **If you use an independant Terminal window, you will get an error message.** You should be in the root folder when typing this.

         php artisan migrate